 What if I've applied for OPT and don't finish all the courses for my degree on time?

-You should make an appointment to see your immigration advisor as soon as you find out you won't be completing your degree as planned.
-If your OPT application is still pending, you should ask the Immigration Advisor to withdraw it.
+You should make an appointment with IPS staff as soon as you find out you won't be completing your degree as planned.
+If your OPT application is still pending, you should ask IPS to withdraw it.
 Your application fee will not be refunded.
-If your application has already been processed, you may work part time while you complete your course work IF the job is related to your major.
-If you are not working, you will begin accumulating unemployment days and will likely exceed the allowed number before you complete your degree.
+If your application has already been processed, you must return your EAD, see IPS for details.

 Is every day of unemployment counted?

 Each day (including weekends) during the period when OPT authorization begins and ends that the student does not have qualifying employment counts as a day of unemployment.

 Yes, as long as it's related to your degree program and you're volunteering at least 20 hours a week.

 What else counts as "employment" for OPT?

 Several kinds of work count as "employment" while on your original 12-month post-completion OPT, but it must be at least 20 hours per week and related to your degree program to count.

 - Paid employment for one or multiple employers (all must be related to your degree program).